 - An external battery charger with charging cords - phone batteries drain so, so quickly at Disney World so bring an external charger, just in case.
 This is an affordable, powerful, and well-reviewed option on Amazon.

-- Fitness band - you'll be shocked at how many miles you walk each day
+- Fitness band or smart watch - you'll be shocked at how many miles you walk each day

 Park touring items